-270 C.3 Sample transfer line (length and inner diameter)
+C.3 Sample transfer line (length and inner diameter)

-It is important to note that each parameter enlisted above are correlated to each other.
+It is important to note that all parameters listed above are correlated to each other.
 Therefore, we have focused on optimizing the combination of parameters instead of optimizing parameters one by one.
 Before presenting our attempts to find the best combination of parameters we introduce the influence of these parameters in the context of maximizing the available hyperpolarization in the liquid-state.

-275 C.1 Dissolution solvent
+C.1 Dissolution solvent

 The dissolution solvent has a significant impact on the efficiency of dissolving the hyperpolarized solid at a 1.2 K temperature, on the speed of sample transfer as well as on stabilizing the dissolved liquid inside NMR tube.
-D_2O is widely accepted as a dissolution solvent due to its high heat transfer coefficient, which leads to efficient dissolution of the hyperpolarized solid sample.
-Also, higher solubility of metabolites or other biological samples in D_2O forms an
+D2O is widely accepted as a dissolution solvent due to its high heat transfer coefficient, which leads to efficient dissolution of the hyperpolarized solid sample.
+Also, higher solubility of metabolites or other biological samples in D2O forms an extra advantage.

-- 280 extra advantage.
 However, owing to its higher viscosity and surface tension, D2O is less efficient in terms of sample transfer speed, and a longer stabilization delay is required to avoid microbubble during signal acquisition.
 Methanold4 has been known to be used as an alternative dissolution solvent to boost the sample transfer rate and to reduce the stabilization delay as it is less viscous and has lower surface tension compared to D2O(Singh et al., 2021b; Mishkovsky and Frydman, 2008).
-In our dissolution experiments, D2O and methanol-d4 are preheated to 170°C and 156°C, - respectively.
-Both dissolution solvents have their own advantage and disadvantages.
-For example, the heat transfer efficiency of methanol- d_4 and the potential solubility of metabolites could be less efficient compared to D_2O .
+Both dissolution solvents have their own advantages and disadvantages.
+For example, the potential solubility of metabolites depends on the heat transfer efficiency, which in turn depends on the specific heat capacity and on the solvent temperature set at the dissolution box.
+Such specific heat capacity could be smaller for

+- 290 methanol-d4 compared to D2O (the specific heat capacity of water and methanol is about 4.18 kJ/kg K and 2.53 kJ/kg K respectively; for CD3OD and D2O we set the temperature in the dissolution oven at 156 °C and 170 °C respectively).
 We decided to determine the best combination of dissolution parameters for both solvents.
-Note that the choice of solvent is limited to these two options owing to the incompatibility of the sample transfer material and the bad solubility of metabolites in other solvents. - 290 The dissolution solvent volume influences the overall signal sensitivity in the liquid-state.
+Note that the choice of solvent is limited to these two options owing to the incompatibility of the sample transfer material and the bad solubility of metabolites in other solvents. - 295 The dissolution solvent volume influences the overall signal sensitivity in the liquid-state.
 Reducing the solvent volume decreases the dilution factor, which may either increase or decrease of signal sensitivity depending on the relative influence of two opposing effects originating from the higher radical concentration in the dissolved sample vs. increase of sample spin concentration.
-However, a sufficient amount of dissolution solvent is necessary to efficiently dissolve the hyperpolarized solid inside the polarizer at a temperature of ~1 K. In our system, the dissolution solvent volume (5) - 295 ml) was already optimized by the instrument provider Dissolution temperature and pressure also play a role in efficiently dissolving and transferring the dissolved liquid.
+However, a sufficient amount of dissolution solvent is necessary to efficiently dissolve the hyperpolarized solid inside the polarizer at a temperature of ~ 1 K. In our system, the dissolution solvent volume (5 mL) was already optimized by the instrument provider.

+Dissolution temperature and pressure also play a role in efficiently dissolving and transferring the dissolved liquid.
 The choice of temperature is limited by the boiling point of the solvent at a particular pressure.
 Also, the choice of pressure is limited by the integrity of dissolution components.
 Therefore, these two parameters will be fixed as initial setting considered as a "safe" maximum value for our dissolution setup.

-300 C.2 Dissolution duration
+305 C.2 Dissolution duration